n3rd-vignesh/vulnerable-java-project/README.md

 Sample Java Project for SAST .
-Testing Integration
+Testing Integration with jenkins